A virtual office provides a business with services that were previously available by setting up an actual physical office.

 - Analyse which connectivity options are available for you.
 It can include emails, online forums, messengers, cell phones, Direct Inward Dialing (DID) and Voice over IP (VoIP).

 - Furnish the location you have chosen for virtual office with essentials.
 Also make sure that you leave enough space for equipment and installation of necessary devices like scanners and computers.

-- One of the most important components of a virtual office is the telephone system.
-For virtual phone systems, you will need to pick up a business phone number, set a message for greeting and add departments and employees to it.
+- The telephone system is one of the most important components of a virtual office.
+For virtual phone systems, you’ll need to pick up a business phone number, set a message for greeting and add departments and employees to it.
 If you want calls to be managed in your absence too, go for a modern phone system that comes with an Interactive Voice Response (IVR).